pdohara/gitinit/contents/pages/sharing-with-others.md

 	git pull --rebase

   `git pull` without the --rebase option is like issuing a `git fetch` followed by a `git merge`.
 Though this will work you will find most shops use rebase for work on the same branch.
 Merging is used for bringing branches back together.
-This command is convienent, but I have found that I prefer doing it in two steps.
+This command is convenient, but I have found that I prefer doing it in two steps.
 I don't have a compelling reason why, I just prefer it that way.

 ### Don't Cross the Streams